 The UCF Math Department has offered the PhD program in Mathematics since Fall 1993 with a Financial Mathematics track added in Fall 2017, the Master program in Mathematics since Spring 1971 with an Industrial Mathematics track added in Fall 2000 and a Financial Mathematics track added in Fall 2017, and the Graduate Certificates in Mathematical Sciences since Fall 2009.

-The UCF Math graduate program admits new PhD and Master students in the Fall and Spring semesters, and new graduate certificate students in the Fall, Spring and Summer semesters.
 All underrepresented or undeserved American students with the talent and the ambition are encouraged to apply for the UCF math graduate program and to earn a doctoral degree in a mathematical science.

 The program has 54 active PhD students, 13 active master students, and 14 active graduate certificate students.
 13 PhD students are taking Dissertation hours.
 (Fall 2019)

 The program has awarded 85 PhD degrees, 388 Master degrees and 27 Mathematical Science Certificates since 1971 (Spring 2020).